Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/properties/mapping.rst

 The mapping specifies how the texture will ultimately wrap itself to the object.

 For example,
-a 2D image texture could be configured to wrap itself around a cylindrical shaped object.
+a 2D image texture could be configured to wrap itself around a cylindrical-shaped object.

 .. figure:: /images/render_blender-render_textures_properties_mapping_panel-generated.png